ginarice136/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of not over-engineering or prematurely optimizing your code.
 It suggests that until you have a clear understanding of where the bottlenecks are (through profiling), it's more efficient to write clear and maintainable code.
 This approach can save time, reduce bugs, and ensure your software remains adaptable to future changes or requirements.

+# 2024-02-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Leonardo da Vinci

+In the context of coding, this means that writing clean, straightforward, and easily understandable code is a hallmark of advanced skill.
+It's often tempting to create complex solutions for problems, but a truly proficient programmer strives to keep their code as simple as possible while still maintaining its functionality.
+This not only makes the codebase more maintainable and scalable in the long run but also facilitates collaboration among team members.
+Remember, the best code is the code that doesn't need to be written; always look for existing libraries or simpler algorithms before embarking on complex implementations.

+Also, "Premature optimization is the root of all evil" - Donald Knuth.
+This highlights that striving for performance too early can lead to overly complex and hard-to-maintain code.
+Instead, focus first on writing clear, correct code, and optimize only when it's necessary based on profiling and analysis.